| Picture | Satellite#NORAD

 satellites and to flight test lower cost electronic

-systems - AMSAT’s
+- AMSAT’s

 FUNcube-2, an outreach payload allowing school children